Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

-Some dogs were selectively bred to heavily rely on their masters to perform their jobs best.
-These were working dogs who spent a great part of the day with their owners following directions and relying on their owner's body language to perform their jobs.
-Herding dogs like collies and other shepherd-like dogs tend to look up to their owners for guidance a lot.
-Hounds which were used to hunt in packs and toy breeds which were selectively bred to be lap dogs, often warming up the feet and laps of many aristocratic ladies also can also be quite clingy.
+Some dogs were selectively bred to heavily rely on their masters to perform their jobs.
+These were working dogs who spent a great part of the day with their owners, following directions and relying on their owner's body language to perform their jobs.
+Herding dogs like Collies and other shepherd-like dogs tend to look up to their owners for guidance a lot.
+Hounds that were used for hunting in packs and toy breeds that were selectively bred to be lap dogs, often warming up the feet and laps of many aristocratic ladies, also can also be quite clingy.

 A high incidence of mixed breeds from shelters have a history of separation anxiety, which often entails extra-clingy behaviors as described above both when the owner leaves the room or out of the home.
 It's not clear why this may be a factor, and it's unknown if these dogs were relinquished because of destructive behaviors when left alone in the first place, but that's what studies have shown.

-In this case the following behavior is a good strategy to kill time and keep the mind active.
+In this case, the following behavior is a good strategy to kill time and keep the mind active.
 Because pretty much nothing special happens all day, these dogs find their own forms of entertainment by becoming a shadow.
-After all, owners do many interesting things such as opening the fridge, eating something and leaving crumbs behind, talking to the dog, and possibly petting him.
+After all, owners do many interesting things such as opening the fridge, eating something and leaving crumbs behind, talking to the dog, and possibly petting them.

 While the old alpha owner/dominance myth has been debunked by many reputable organizations and dog behavior professionals, dogs remain social animals at heart that seek companionship.
 It's quite normal for dogs to wonder about the whereabouts of their owners, as long as it doesn't become an obsession.
-Ideally, dogs should be in the golden way in between: concerned or at least interested about their owner's whereabouts, but capable of relaxing and self soothing when their owner must leave the room.
+Ideally, dogs should be in the golden way in between: concerned about or at least interested in their owner's whereabouts, but capable of relaxing and self-soothing when their owner must leave the room.

 How to Reduce Excessive Clinginess

-- Train your dog "go to your place."
+- Train your dog to "go to your place."
 In this case, you will place a mat on the floor and make it your dog's place.
-Reward your dog lavishly for visiting the mat and give him long lasting toys while resting there.
-Put "go to your place" on cue so that your dog is re-directed there instead of following you.
+Reward your dog lavishly for visiting the mat and give him long-lasting toys while resting there.
+Put "go to your place" on cue so that your dog is redirected there instead of following you.
 If your dog has a hard time staying there initially, offer a stuffed Kong to keep him busy while you're absent,

 - Desensitize to getting up.
 If your dog gets up the moment you get up, repeat this action over and over until your dog gets tired of responding to it since it no longer has a meaning.
 If your dog gets up when you put the remote down, frequently put the remote down over and over.
-Eventually his senses will tire and he'll give up responding to it.
+Eventually, his senses will tire, and he'll give up responding to it.
 Then progress and get up repeatedly.
 Then take a few steps repeatedly.
-If your dog follows you, walk in circles, until he gives up as he learns that you don't go anywhere and thinks you're just coo-coo~!.
+If your dog follows you, walk in circles until he gives up as he learns that you don't go anywhere and thinks you're just cuckoo!

 - Don't let Scruffy sleep in bed with you.
 This may encourage clingy behaviors.
-Instead, keep his mat in the bedroom and when it's time to sleep, tell him to lie on his mat.
+Instead, keep their mat in the bedroom and when it's time to sleep, tell them to lie on their mat.